googlegenomics/gcp-variant-transforms/gcp_variant_transforms/testing/data/vcf/README.md

 The folder `preprocessor` is created to test vcf to bq preprocessor.
 The conflicting header definitions (`ID=GQ`), missing header definitions (`FT`), and malformed records (last variant) are created intentionally.
+To be more specific, `invalid-4.0.vcf` is a similar copy of `valid-4.0.vcf` with the following
+modifications:
+1. The type of field `ID=GQ` is changed from `Integer` to `Float`.
+2. The penultimate variant has replaced `HQ` with `FT` in the FORMAT, which is not defined in the header.
+3. The `POS` value is removed from the last variant.